-I have a solution for you, make your own!
-These buckwheat cereals are not only gluten-free and low in sugar, but also oil-free!
+I have a solution for you.
+Make your own!
+These homemade buckwheat flakes are not only gluten-free and low in sugar but also oil-free!
 And they stay crunchy for several minutes in milk!

-You don’t need any special ingredient for this recipe, just some buckwheat flour, a tiny amount of coconut sugar, baking powder, baking soda, water, and apple cider vinegar.
-Then for flavor, you can add vanilla extract and/or cinnamon, that’s up to you!
+You don’t need any special ingredients for this recipe, just some buckwheat flour, a tiny amount of coconut sugar, baking powder, baking soda, water, and apple cider vinegar.
+Then for flavor, you can add vanilla extract and/or cinnamon.
+That’s up to you!
 May I suggest adding some cardamom and ginger as well for chai-spiced cereals?

-I found 2 teaspoon of coconut sugar was perfect for my taste, feel free to adjust the sweetness to your liking, or simply omit it.
+I found 2 teaspoons of coconut sugar was perfect for my taste.
+Feel free to adjust the sweetness to your liking or simply omit it.

-We first bake it for 12 minutes at 350°F, then break the dough into small flakes and bake for another 25 minutes at 250°F to make the cereals crunchy, you can check at http://lovetopivot.com how to do it.
-For a crunchier texture, you can sprinkle the batter with buckwheat crumbs, feel free to check out the notes at the end of the recipe to learn more.
+We first bake it for 12 minutes at 350°F, then break the dough into small flakes and bake for another 25 minutes at 250°F to make the cereals crunchy.
+For a crunchier texture, you can sprinkle the batter with buckwheat crumbs.
+Feel free to check out the notes at the end of the recipe to learn more.

-One batch makes just about 1 cup of cereals so I usually double the recipe and use two baking sheets as these cereals are gone pretty quickly!
+One batch makes just about 1 cup of cereal, so I usually double the recipe and use two baking sheets as these cereals are gone pretty quickly!

-What’s great about this recipe is that it is super versatile, you can add spices, extracts, or even cacao nibs for more texture.
+What’s great about these homemade buckwheat flakes is that it is super versatile.
+You can add spices, extracts, or even cacao nibs for more texture.

-I love the nuttiness buckwheat flour gives to the cereals.
-You can enjoy these cereals as a snack, or add them to almond milk, coconut yogurt, or use as a topping for banana ice cream!
+I love the nutty buckwheat flour gives to the cereals.
+You can enjoy these cereals as a snack, or add them to almond milk, coconut yogurt, or use them as a topping for banana ice cream!

 - In a large mixing bowl, whisk together the buckwheat flour, coconut sugar, baking soda, baking powder, and salt.
 Pour in the water, vanilla extract, and apple cider vinegar and whisk until well combined.